dsc-sookmyung/2023-YeonJeans-SolutionChallenge/README.md

 ###  For Android User

-1. Download the apk file [here](https://drive.google.com/drive/folders/1pTw9cPq0jb-7RgfSGqDXDVFwQBo_PyRj?usp=sharing).
+1. Download the apk file at Release tab
 2. Run the apk file on your phone.

 ### For iOS User